MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-read-label-cpp.md

 Add logic to a read a sensitivity label that was assigned to a file, using the File engine object.

-1. Open the Visual Studio solution you worked on in the previous "Quickstart: List sensitivity labels (C++)" Quickstart.
+1. Open the Visual Studio solution you worked on in the previous "Quickstart: List sensitivity labels (C++)" article.

 ## Next Steps